Hyperlite Mountain Gear Echo II Shelter Review

-The Echo II earned the second highest rating for adaptabilty along with the Six Moon Designs Haven Tarp.
+The Echo II earned the second highest rating for adaptability along with the Six Moon Designs Haven Tarp.
 Modular components are a big plus, and use with the tarp + beak makes a protective, light system when you don't need the insert for bugs or blowing rain.
 Like all tarps, the sides can be brought in for a steeper pitch if your campsite is narrow — but this can make use of the beak less than ideal.
 Flat tarps define adaptability, and if you want the shelter with the most pitching options for rough terrain or rough weather, HMG's Square Flat Tarp is our favorite by far.
-When pitching the flat tarp in A-frame mode, it can also be supplemented with the same inner tent insert.
+When pitching the flat tarp in A-frame mode, the same inner tent insert can supplement it.

 Ease of Set-up

 At $695 for the complete system and another $37 for the ultralight stake set, this is the most expensive shelter we've tested.
-Add another $100 to $150 for a nice set of adjustable trekking poles if you don't already have a pair and it's really expensive.
-We believe the ZPacks Hexamid Twin Tent is a better value (it cost $145 less) and performs better for ultralight backpacking.
+Add another $100 to $150 for a nice set of adjustable trekking poles if you don't already have a pair…and it's really expensive.
+We believe the ZPacks Duplex is a better value (it cost $145 less) and performs better for ultralight backpacking.
 If you travel in exposed terrain or would benefit from a more versatile tarp the best value is arguably the Hyperlite Mountain Gear Square Flat Tarp with an insert or bivy sack for buggy areas.